Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: Spatial-Frequency Channel Extrapolation based Single-Slot Uplink Channel Estimation

 \subsection{Coarse Channel Estimation}

-Since traditional LS estimation has been demonstrated to be a simple but effective method to achieve coarse channel estimates, we exploit this domain knowledge and use the traditional LS estimator as the knowledge-driven coarse channel estimator to accelerate the training of our proposed uplink channel estimation network.
+Since traditional LS estimation has been demonstrated to be a simple but effective method to achieve coarse channel estimates, we exploit the traditional LS estimator as the knowledge-driven coarse channel estimator to accelerate the training of our proposed uplink channel estimation network.
 Specifically, the received pilot signal $\mathbf{Y}^p{\{s,0\}}$ and the corresponding transmitted diagonal pilot signal $\mathbf{S}^p{\{s,0\}}$ is first processed by an LS estimator as

 where $\hat{\mathbf{H}}^{LS} \in \mathbb{C}^{N_{RF} \times (N_R \times N_c^\prime)}$ is the coarse channel estimate achieved by the knowledge-driven coarse channel estimator.

 Then, the coarse channel estimate is further extrapolated and refined by the spatial and frequency channel extrapolator to achieve a highly accurate channel estimate.